gaojiawei321/Mars_iono_3D_current_line/README.md

 Code for "Characterizing the current systems in the Martian ionosphere"
 ##
 ---
-If you want to repetition following figures
+If you want to repeat the following figures

 ![LOGO](Figure/Fig/Bmse_xyz_slice_3_0.5_Bt10_q1.tiff)